ankurdas-cyberphantom/python-port-scanner/README.md

-# 🔍 CyberPhantom Port Scanner
+# 🔍 Advanced Port Scanner

 A multithreaded Python port scanner with banner grabbing, service detection, colored output, and optional CSV export.
 Built for educational use and authorized penetration testing.